 One of my major areas of activity has been to marshal the case against Chomsky’s and Pinker’s “nativist” account of human cognition.
 For instance, Chomsky’s argument rests to quite a large extent on the claim that a certain kind of sentence is never used in English; Chomsky has written that “you can easily live your whole life without ever producing a relevant example … you can go over a vast amount of data of experience without ever finding such a case”.
 Chomsky quotes no evidence for this claim; I have studied samples of casual everyday speech, and these suggest that the sentences in question actually occur quite frequently.
-My various disagreements with linguistic nativism culminated in a book, The “Language Instinct” Debate, responding to Pinker’s The Language Instinct.
-(For a concise summary of the argument, see an invited paper for a conference on language evolution, Paris, 2000.)
+My various disagreements with linguistic nativism culminated in two books, The “Language Instinct” Debate, responding to Pinker’s The Language Instinct, and The Linguistics Delusion, which broadens the argument out beyond the specific points taken up by Pinker.

 A very common problem in scientific and engineering contexts is inferring the frequency of a phenomenon from sample observations.
 This is a far trickier task than it might seem.
 If you observe birds visiting your garden and find that out of the first hundred you see, five are robins, then your best guess at the future frequency of robins will not be exactly five per cent!
 (The best guess will be slightly lower than that.)
 Suitable frequency-estimation techniques vary, depending on the nature of the phenomena sampled, but one method which gives good results over a wide range of cases was invented by the famous mathematician Alan Turing and his assistant I.J.
 Good during their work on wartime code-breaking at Bletchley Park.
 After the war, the Good–Turing technique was neglected for many years, because in its initial versions it was too mathematically cumbersome for most people to bother with.
 The late Bill Gale (of AT&T Research in the U.S.A.) and I defined a simpler version which is straightforward to understand and use (published originally in the Journal of Quantitative Linguistics vol. 2, 1995, and reprinted as chapter 7 of my book Empirical Lingustics).
 I was very much the junior partner in this collaboration – the original idea, and the expertise in statistical theory, all came from Bill’s side; my contributions lay in documenting the work to make it accessible to a wide audience, and developing computer software to implement the technique.